-The contrast between the roles of CIO and CTO
+The contrast between a CIO and CTO

 Coming to the skill requirements, the technical knowledge of the CTO should be off the charts in multiple domains.
 If you are building one of the world’s best tech companies, you should ideally have one of the world’s best CTOs.
-However, a CIO doesn’t need to be too tech-savvy.
+However, a CIO doesn’t need to be that tech-savvy.
 CIOs need to possess organizational skills, managerial skills.